Evexi/Evexi/readme.md

 ##### Exists

-Check if a file exists on the file system.
-Response will be a boolean if the file exists or not.
+Validates if a file exists on the file system.
+The response will return boolean confirming if the file exists or not.

 ````javascript
 window.parent.postMessage(JSON.stringify({action: 'storage.exists', name: 'mrx.png'}), '*');
 ````

-##### PIP (>2.0.0)
+##### Picture in Picture [PIP] (>2.0.0)

-Picture in picture should be triggered within the lifecycle events 'playing' & 'stopping'.
-Please see [here](examples/pip.html) for details.
+Picture in picture is supported within the lifecycle events of 'playing' & 'stopping'.
+Please see [here](examples/pip.html) for further details.
-Picture in picture allows you to display the feed from display port within a window as part of the content you are creating.
+The picture in picture feature provides control of the screens display port input and delivers the input feed within a window/pane of created content.

 ````typescript
 const settings = {